SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 Each weapon has a specified distance at which it is effective.
 If the target's distance differs from that specified on the weapon, there is a penalty to the hit dice.

 If the real shooting distance is less than the specified distance of the weapon, the attack is performed normally.
 If the distance is increased up to the double of the weapon, the hit dice of the hit roll are reduced by 2.

 If the target's distance is more than twice the weapon's range away, it is not possible to shoot or attack at the target.

+#### Cover

+If parts of the attacked target are hidden from the view of the attacker, the rule of cover applies.
+It depends on how much the target is hidden.
+The cover is divided into 3 levels:

+* 4+ Cover: Most of the attacked target is hidden.
+* 5+ cover: The attacked target is half hidden
+* 6+ Cover: It is a bit harder to hit the attacked target behind light cover.
+This effect is achieved, among other things, by the "hunker" condition.

+If the attacked target has at least 6+ cover, it is entitled to a cover roll after the *hit roll*.
+For this, he rolls as many dice as the attacker had *hits*.
+For each success (on the minimum roll according to the cover), one hit is removed.

-#### Hits and piercing
+#### Wounds and piercing

-Any success of the *hit roll* is a *hit* on the target of the attack.
+Any success of the *hit roll*, which is not prevented by cover, is a *hit* on the target of the attack.
 Other circumstances can also cause *hits*, for example a grenade can cause "3 hits with 2 wounds each".

 If a character takes *hits*, they are reduced by the target's *protection value*.
 The *protection* is reduced by the *piercing* of the attacker's weapon.